-The decision to distance Reportage from the larger VIVID Sydney event also meant a reduction in the funds that were provided to support the Festival, therefore in light of this Reportage organisers decided to keep the Festival a bi-annual event so as to ensure funds are distributed to create the best possible program for the community.
+The decision to distance Reportage from the larger VIVID Sydney event also meant a reduction in the funds that were provided to support the Festival, therefore in light of this Reportage organisers decided to keep the Festival a bi-annual event so as to ensure the best possible program for the community.

 In 2014 Reportage presented four major exhibitions (spin-off events) with important partner venues The State Library and The Australian Centre for Photography.
 The exhibitions included a retrospective of renowned photographer Don McCullin titled ‘The Impossible Peace’ that exhibited for the very first time in Australia at The State Library of NSW proving to be a highly successful and popular exhibition.
-Valued highly also were the three major exhibitions that ran as the Spring season at The Australian Centre for Photography including shows by Ashley Gilbertson, Jodi Bieber, and partners Robert Knoth and Antoinette de Jong.
+As well as three major exhibitions that ran as the Spring season at The Australian Centre for Photography including shows by Ashley Gilbertson, Jodi Bieber, and partners Robert Knoth and Antoinette de Jong.